harnalashok/LLMs/scripts/Readme.md

-To begin, execute the following four commands in Ubuntu console.<br>
+To begin installing all packages, execute the following four commands in Ubuntu console.<br>
 Copy and paste.